riskfocus/flink-generic/flink-baseline/flink-example/README.md

     1. You have to specify as a `Main class:` in Run Configuration `com.ness.flink.example.pipeline.SmoothingPricesJob`.
     2. Then check setting: `Include dependencies with "Provided" scope`
     3. Specify parameters: `-localDev true -localParallelism 4` in `Program arguments:` field.
+ 6. You could use [Grafana](http://localhost:3000) to monitor your app
+ 7. You could also explore [Prometheus](http://localhost:9090) metrics